learn-co-students/dumbo-web-082619/19-rails-sessions/README.md

 @page_count = session[:page_count]
 ```

 Rails provides several mechanisms for working with sessions.
-Cookies are the default option and easiest to configure.
+Sessions can be persisted using cookies; this is the default option and easiest to configure.

 More Info: [Action Controller Overview — Ruby on Rails Guides](https://guides.rubyonrails.org/action_controller_overview.html#session)